gdlc/BGLR-R/README.md

 ## BGLR: An R Package for (Bayesian) High-Dimensional Regression

-The BGLR Package ([Perez-Rodriguez & de los Campos, 2014](http://www.ncbi.nlm.nih.gov/pubmed/25009151)) implements a variety of shrinkage and variable selection regression procedures.
+The BGLR Package ([Perez & de los Campos, 2014](http://www.ncbi.nlm.nih.gov/pubmed/25009151)) implements a variety of shrinkage and variable selection regression procedures.
 In this repository we maintain the latest version beta version.
 The latest stable release can be downloaded from [CRAN](https://cran.r-project.org/web/packages/BGLR/index.html).

 #### Installation